bloxstreet/support/guides/training-guide.md

 **Trainer:** *Does anyone have any questions?
 A response from every Trainee is mandatory.*

-At this point, you must wait for the Trainee to respond.
+At this point, all LRs must respond.
 If they reply with a positive answer, implying that they are ready to proceed, move on.
 If not, answer any questions they may have until they are ready to begin.
+Trainers have a right to proceed if the questions are slowing the group down.

 ### Grammar / Greeting Test Script
 {: .text-blue-000 }